 While the other blogger’s Christmas decor is stunning, it’s not realistic for those of us with limited time and a limited budget.
 That’s why I prefer to make and purchase simple decorations that will stand the test of time.
 The ornament garland that I created a few years ago makes me smile every Christmas, and it’s quick and inexpensive to make.

-All you need to make this ornament garland is jute twine, ornaments, and about ten minutes of your time.
+All you need to make this easy ornament garland is ten minutes of your time and these few steps!

 - Don’t bother with a tape measure to determine how much twine you’ll need.
 Simply take your roll of twine over to your garland’s intended destination, unroll it until it fits the space, then snip with scissors.
 Be sure to factor in how much draping will look best.